dr2lopez/qi-multiplane-arch/draft-lopez-qirg-qi-multiplane-arch.md

 ## Identification of Interfaces and Protocols

-This section, TBP once there is agreement on the architecture framework, will include a discussion on the applicable and foreseen protocols and interfaces to be used for intra-stratum (SDN and telemetry, essentially) and inter-stratum (APIs and models applicable) interactions, as well as the capability exposure mechanisms to support the aggregation mechanisms mentioned above.

-### The Role of Network Virtualization
+The architecture proposed in this document is intended as a framework to evaluate and explore compatibility among the different proposals on protocols and interfaces for the future availability of quantum features in the global Internet, with the goal of providing a uniform reference model to choose and apply the most appropriate solutions to the Quantum Internet challenges.
+While the reference architecture does not intend to identify a concrete set of these protocols and interfaces, it is useful to analyze current proposals and trends, and provide some guidance on how the framework can be useful for assessing the integration of the solutions applicable to the different elements that have to converge to realize the Quantum Internet.

+There is a significant corpus of standards and operational practica applicable for the Connectivity Stratum, sustained by a well established experience in the management and use of optical and, to some extent, satellite-based networks.
+The differentiation of the planes considered in the CLAS architecture within the Connectivity Stratum has been common practice in the deployment and operation of IP converged services over optical networks, The abstractions and topology views described in the ACTN framework defined in {{RFC8453}} constitute a solid foundation to describe the functionality of the planes within the Connectivity Stratum, and the interfaces to be used in the interactions with the other strata.
+An element like the Path Computation Element (PCE) described in {{RFC8637}}, able to address the considerations related to quantum connectivity and the implications of entanglement-based forwarding, could constitute the core of the intelligence and telemetry planes.
+Specific forwarding elements, able to fulfill the conditions for quantum signals, including the potential co-propagation with classical signals, and to interface with future quantum repeaters {{QREPS}}, would constitute the essential substrate of the resource plane.
+The current trends in optical disaggregation and the use of orchestrated SDN mechanisms for network path management and monitoring provide a natural path for leveraging network virtualization mechanisms within the Connectivity Stratum, facilitating their integration.

+In what relates to the Quantum Forwarding Stratum, current best practices indicate that telemetry and SDN intelligence planes will follow the same directions as the other strata, with virtualized, likely cloud-native implementations for them.
+Even in the case of the resource plane, one can expect the availability of specific software agent elements in charge of managing devices, interacting with the Connectivity Plane and providing support to the service units relevant for the Service Stratum.
+A recent proposal {{QUADDR}}, beyond the foundations described in {{RFC9340}}, can be used to exemplify the main objective of the framework architecture described in this document.
+The proposal presents quantum-native mechanisms for routing procedures, and the corresponding addressing conventions supporting them, and considers network-wide mechanisms, structured in two tiers defining what could be assimilated to a local domain and an internetworking domain.
+This proposal can be naturally integrated in the Quantum Forwarding Stratum (QFS), and its SDN-inspired architecture would map the proposed Entanglement-Defined Controller (EDC) at the kernel of the SDN intelligence plane.
+The integration of an architecture like this within the framework described in this document would require to analyze the mapping between the node identifiers described in the paper and the service units discussed below.
+The choices for the coordination among the different strata if the QFS uses an architecture like the one proposed in the references paper would need to be also analyzed: on the one hand, the interface between the EDC and Service Stratum should be defined, and the QFS elements should need to be extended to include its interactions with the Connectivity Stratum, or consider it oblivious to physical connectivity and leave the coordination to the Service Stratum.
+This is the kind of evaluations the synthetic environments discussed in {{QNDTS}} will be extremely useful.

-As a natural consequence of what is discussed above in the framework of cloud-native QKD, the use of network virtualization techniques would be essential for the Service Stratum, at all of their planes:
+The discussion on the foundations of the Service Stratum (SS) is made on the following section, where the concept of service units, as already introduced for the case of QKD networks, is analyzed.
+Furthermore, As a natural consequence of what is discussed above in the framework of cloud-native QKD, the use of network virtualization techniques would be essential for the Service Stratum, at all of their planes:

 * The SDN intelligence plane, allowing the dynamic management of service units and their association with the corresponding units in the Quantum Forwarding Stratum.

 * The telemetry plane, for dynamic monitoring and data aggregation.

 * The resource plane, in support of the different nature of the interactions at the Quantum Forwarding Stratum, like the case of entanglement persistence beyond direct physical reachability.

-The current trends in optical disaggregation and the use of orchestrated SDN mechanisms for network path management and monitoring provide a natural path for leveraging network virtualization mechanisms within the Connectivity Stratum, facilitating their integration with the Service Stratum.

-In what relates to the Quantum Forwarding Stratum, current best practices indicate that telemetry and SDN intelligence planes will follow the same directions as the other strata, with virtualized, likely cloud-native implementations for them.
-Even in the case of the resource plane, one can expect the availability of specific software agent elements in charge of managing devices, interacting with the Connectivity Plane and providing support to the service units relevant for the Service Stratum.

 ### The Role of Service Units